progress/iceberg/PAS/Management/OEManager/ABL/README.md

      [echo]
      [echo]  Note: All trim actions listed below will write application stack information to a file.
      [echo]
-     [echo]  proant trimidle   - Trim only the IDLE ABL Sessions (via the Agent Manager) for each MSAgent for an ABL App [echo]                      Allows for manually scaling down an MSAgent which may have many unused ABL Sessions [echo]                      [OPTIONAL] -Dterminateopt=0 (Termination Option: 0=graceful, 1=forced, 2=finish/stop) [echo]
-     [echo]  proant trimsingle - Trim a single ABL Session (via the Agent Manager) for a specific MSAgent [echo]                      [REQUIRED]          -Dpid=[AGENT_PID] (Numeric process ID of the MSAgent for context) [echo]                      [REQUIRED]       -Dsessid=[SESSION_ID] (Numeric ID for the ABL Session to be stopped) [echo]                      [OPTIONAL] -Dterminateopt=0 (Termination Option: 0=graceful, 1=forced, 2=finish/stop) [echo]
+     [echo]  proant trimsingle - Trim a single ABL Session (via the Agent Manager) for a specific MSAgent [echo]                      [REQUIRED]          -Dpid=[AGENT_PID] (Numeric process ID of the MSAgent for context) [echo]                      [REQUIRED]       -Dsessid=[SESSION_ID] (Numeric ID for the ABL Session to be stopped) [echo]                      [OPTIONAL] -Dterminateopt=0 (Termination Option: 0=graceful, 1=forced, 2=finish+stop) [echo]
-     [echo]  proant trimall    - Trim all active/idle ABL Sessions (via the Agent Manager) for each MSAgent for an ABL App [echo]                      Note: For any busy sessions considered stuck, use 'trimhttp' with a specific Session ID [echo]                      [OPTIONAL] -Dterminateopt=0 (Termination Option: 0=graceful, 1=forced, 2=finish/stop) [echo]
+     [echo]  proant trimall    - Trim all available ABL Sessions (via the Agent Manager) for each MSAgent for an ABL App [echo]                      Note: For any busy sessions considered stuck use 'trimhttp' with a specific Session ID [echo]                      [OPTIONAL] -Dterminateopt=0 (Termination Option: 0=graceful, 1=forced, 2=finish/stop) [echo]
+     [echo]  proant trimidle   - Trim only the IDLE ABL Sessions (via the Agent Manager) for each MSAgent for an ABL App [echo]                      Allows for manually scaling down an MSAgent which may have many unused ABL Sessions [echo]                      [OPTIONAL] -Dterminateopt=0 (Termination Option: 0=graceful, 1=forced, 2=finish+stop) [echo]
-     [echo]  proant trimhttp   - Trim one or all Client Sessions (via the Session Manager) for an ABLApp/WebApp pair [echo]                      Note: When no session ID provided, all available Tomcat HTTP sessions will be expired [echo]                      [OPTIONAL]       -Dsessid=[SESSION_ID] (Unique alphanumeric Session ID to be stopped) [echo]                      [OPTIONAL] -Dterminateopt=0 (Termination Option: 0=graceful, 1=forced, 2=finish/stop) [echo]
+     [echo]  proant trimhttp   - Trim one or all Client HTTP Sessions (via the Session Manager) for an ABLApp + WebApp [echo]                      Terminating a client HTTP session will also terminate its associated ABL Session [echo]                      [REQUIRED]       -Dwebapp= (WebApp for Tomcat Manager to terminate active sessions) [echo]                                        The given WebApp is expected to be associated with the provided -Dablapp name
+     [echo]                      [OPTIONAL]       -Dsessid=[SESSION_ID] (Alphanumeric Client Session ID to be stopped) [echo]                                        When no session ID provided, all available Client HTTP Sessions will be expired
+     [echo]                      [OPTIONAL] -Dterminateopt=0 (Termination Option: 0=graceful, 1=forced, 2=finish+stop)
      [echo]
+     [echo]
-     [echo] Available parameters with their defaults, override as necessary:
+     [echo] Available common parameters with their defaults, override as necessary:
      [echo]     -Dscheme=http
      [echo]       -Dhost=localhost
      [echo]       -Dport=8810